AtaullinShamil/42-Libft/README.md

 | Return value   	| None |
 | External functs | write |
 | Description    	| Outputs the integer ’n’ to the given file descriptor.	|

 # Bonus functions
-For this part we implemented a struct defining the well-known linked lists
+For this part we implemented a struct defining the linked lists

 ```C
 typedef	struct	s_list
 {